komora-io/marble/README.md

 * choosing appropriate configuration tunables for your desired space and write amplification.
-* ensuring the `Config.partition_function` is set to a function that appropriately shards your pages based on their `PageId` and/or size.
+* ensuring the `Config.partition_function` is set to a function that appropriately shards your objects based on their `ObjectId` and/or size.
-  Ideally, pages that have expected death times will be colocated in a shard so that work spent copying live pages is minimized.
+  Ideally, objects that have expected death times will be colocated in a shard so that work spent copying live objects is minimized.
-* allocating and managing free `PageId`'s.
+* allocating and managing free `ObjectId`'s.

 If you want to create an industrial database on top of Marble, you will probably also want to add: